Underdog Alma Mater

-Underdog Alma Mater is the debut studio album by American pop punk band Forever the Sickest Kids.
-It was released on April 29, 2008 by Universal Motown.
+Underdog Alma Mater is the first full-length album by the American pop punk band Forever the Sickest Kids.
+It was released on April 29, 2008, by Universal Motown.
+The album contains some re-recordings of tracks from their debut EP, Television Off, Party On, as well as the singles, "Whoa Oh!
+(Me vs. Everyone)" and "She's a Lady".
+The album peaked at number 45 on the Billboard 200.
+The album was described by music critic Alan Cross as the perfect example of power pop.

 Composition

 Many of the songs from Underdog Alma Mater had already been released in the band's previous EPs.
 The band's very first EP, Television Off, Party On, featured the tracks "Believe Me, I'm Lying", "She's a Lady", and "Breakdown".
 However, these tracks have a significantly different sound to them in their respective recordings from the EP and Underdog Alma Mater.
 On the band's release, The Sickest Warped Tour EP, "Hey Brittany" and "Coffee Break" were featured on it, but were also different from their respective recorded versions on the album.
 Unlike the other songs, on the band's EP, Hot Party Jamz, the track "That for Me" was featured, but its recording remained the same as it was on the album.

+The band recorded the album in Annetenna Studio in Burbank, California and Red Bull Studios in Santa Monica.
 During the writing of the songs for the album, guitarist Marc Stewart stated, "Our songs are about real stuff that's happened to us because that's what kids want to hear about.
 They want to listen to stories about things that could happen to them as well, or that already have happened to them."

+"Hey Brittney" was the first song the group ever wrote.
 The track "Believe Me, I'm Lying", written by Austin Bello and Caleb Turman, is based on how Turman once ran into trouble with his girlfriend after he lied to her and left her in tears.
 Turman stated, "I was hanging out with some other girls, but I told my girlfriend that I was going out by myself.
 So, the girls and I decided to get some coffee, and as we're walking to the car, my girlfriend pulled up and her headlights were right there in my face.
 I was totally busted."

 "Believe Me, I'm Lying" and the track "My Worst Nightmare" were both written by Bello and Turman and both tracks had originally descended from the duo's former acoustic/electronic project Been Bradley.
 The original recordings of these two songs are featured on the deluxe edition of Underdog Alma Mater.